top of page

 In reality, though, someone classified as a Summer might be darker than a Winter, or cooler in tone.
 A Winter could even be lighter than a Spring.
 So, as you can see, the season names are more of a surface-level guide — they don’t define you.
 What really matters is understanding how colours interact with your features, not fitting into a rigid label.

-So, who first thought of this?
 Seasonal colour analysis is relatively modern.
 Interest in people’s appearance and the effect of colour really began to take shape in the early 20th century, roughly between 1920 and 1940, thanks to Swiss painter Johannes Itten (1888–1967).

-Itten, who taught design, colour theory, and composition at Germany’s Bauhaus school, explored how colour affects mood, perception, and aesthetics — not just in art, but in everyday life.
 He studied human colouring — eyes, hair, skin — and divided it into two main categories: warm and cool.
 He observed that individuals with cool complexions looked best in cool-toned clothing, while those with warm, golden undertones were complemented by earthy, warm shades.

 He also noticed contrast levels mattered: some people shine in high-contrast combinations, while others are more flattering in softer pairings.
 Interestingly, no one else seemed to have formalised this idea before him, though historical references show that colour has long been associated with personality or social status.
 Back then, the wealthy simply followed loud fashion trends to signal their status, while most people didn’t have the luxury to consider such subtleties.

-2. Colour analysis in Old Hollywood
+Colour Analysis in Old Hollywood

-Even before formal systems existed, Hollywood was experimenting with colour in its own way.
 During the silent black-and-white film era, costume designers and cinematographers had to consider how shades of grey appeared on camera.
 They effectively analysed actors’ colouring to decide how makeup and costumes would translate on screen:

 • Light skin could look washed out under bright studio lights unless contrasted with the right clothing.